getodk/docs/docs/form-audit-log.rst

   form exit,,1550615109199,,37.4229983,-122.084,14.086999893188477,,
   form finalize,,1550615109199,,37.4229983,-122.084,14.086999893188477,,

-Values in the :th:`latitude` and :th:`longitude` columns represent the latitude and longitude in decimal degrees.
-Values in the :th:`accuracy` column represents accuracy in seconds.
+Values in the ``latitude`` and ``longitude`` columns represent the latitude and longitude in decimal degrees.
+Values in the ``accuracy`` column represents accuracy in seconds.

 .. note::
   Locations will often be repeated in the log.
-This is because locations are not captured at the time of the event, but rather retrieved from a cache of the most accurate points captured over the last :tc:`location-max-age`.
+This is because locations are not captured at the time of the event, but rather retrieved from a cache of the most accurate points captured over the last ``location-max-age``.

 .. note::
   Answers will be recorded only if they differ (if the new answer is different than the old one), otherwise, cells should be empty.
 Answers which contain commas will be surrounded by double quotes.